 7 Steps Towards Finding Civilian Employment

 How do you plan on finding employment in the civilian world?
 Don't know, don't care?
 With the current realities of the job market, a blasé attitude won't get you very far.
 Unless you're immensely well-connected, you'll have to do a lot of leg-work to find stability in civilian life.
 Although the process might seem chaotic and unnerving, there are some very simple, easy steps every veteran can take to find success as a civilian.
-Here are 7 steps towards finding civilian employment.
+Inspired by the Atlanta Business Chronicle, here are 7 steps towards finding civilian employment.

 1. Set Your Own Goals

 Think back to your military service: where did you live, what was your MOS group, what was your job code?
 How much control did you have over any of those things?
 Unless you worked specific language into your enlistment contract, the military most likely answered all three questions for you.
 Once you enter the civilian world, that all changes.

 Opposite the rigid structure of the military telling you where to go and what to do, veterans working in the civilian job market need to define these goals for themselves.
 This can be an extremely stressful experience, or a rewarding one depending on your interests, location, financial stability, and work experience.
 If you're struggling to set job goals for yourself, think about your needs and research the industries and jobs that fill them.

 Setting your own goals will help you keep perspective while searching for jobs.
 It's easy to flounder and despair if you don't find something in a short period of time, but aiming for a target aids with focus and perseverance.

 Were you ever ordered to do something without being given adequate information?
 Did you enjoy that experience?
 Do yourself a favor and don't relive that memory: gather as much intelligence as you can before you act.
 In the civilian world, discerning the right and wrong way to do things can be difficult.